 For example, someone whose birthday is June 11 would have an Initial Enrollment Period of March 1 through September 30.
 Those eligible due to disability have a seven-month window beginning three months before the 25th month of their SSDI payments.

-After you complete the process of signing up for Medicare, you may wonder how long it takes for your application to be approved.
+After you complete the process of enrolling in Medicare, you may wonder how long it takes for your application to be approved.
 As for your effective date, when your Medicare coverage begins depends on the point at which you sign up.

 If you enroll during the first three months of your Initial Enrollment Period, your coverage starts on the first day of your birthday month.
 Those with a birthday on the first day of a month get to begin their coverage on the first day of the month before their birthday.